meltano/meltano-codespace-ready/README.md

 Great!
 You've completed your first extract and load run. 🥳

+PS.
+If you liked what you saw, don't forget to [star us on GitHub](https://github.com/meltano/meltano) and consider joining our [Slack community](https://meltano.com/slack)!

 # Next steps - level 2 to remove IP adresses
 Next we want to start to remove the IP adresses, open up ["the level 2 instructions"](level2.md) for that!